Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Modeling the shape uncertainty of redshift distributions

-Figure \ref{fig:PCs_DRMD1_weighted} presents the first four principal components ($\mathrm{PC}_1,\ldots,\mathrm{PC}_4$) and the last four $(\mathrm{PC}_{411},\ldots,\mathrm{PC}_{414})$ derived from the Roman W1-D1 scenario, separated according to their contributions across the nine tomographic bins.
-The reader can qualitatively compare these Roman components with those obtained for DES, shown in Figure~E2 of \cite{des_y6_pca_redshift_calib_source}.
-In Figure \ref{fig:D_r991213} we show the complete set of principal components corresponds to the columns of the decoding matrix $\mathbf{D}$.
-The PCs oscillate near the center of each tomographic bin, as indicated by the darker red and blue regions in the heat map, while their contributions becomes negligible in the transition regions between bins, visible as blank gaps.
-Since the decoding matrix is ordered from the most to the least significant components, those beyond $M>300$ in Figure \ref{fig:D_r991213} are essentially negligible for a given tomographic bin, as indicated by the amplitudes of order $\mathcal{O}(10^{-11})$ in the last four rows of Figure \ref{fig:PCs_DRMD1_weighted}.
+Fig.~\ref{fig:PCs_DRMD1_weighted} presents the first four principal components ($\mathrm{PC}_1,\ldots,\mathrm{PC}_4$) and the last four $(\mathrm{PC}_{411},\ldots,\mathrm{PC}_{414})$ derived from the Roman W1-D1 scenario, separated according to their contributions across the nine tomographic bins.
+The DES \cite{des_y6_pca_redshift_calib_source} also provide their principal components in Fig.~E2.
 The impact of each principal component on the redshift distribution should be evaluated using its individual amplitude $u_i$, since, according to Equation \eqref{eq:n_in_e_base}, the contribution scales with the product $u_i\,\mathbf{U}_i$.

 The distribution of the projected amplitudes $ u_i$s for the ensemble of 1 million redshift distribution can be obtained by applying the encoding matrix (see \cite{pca_method})

 or by projecting the difference matrix $\hat{\mathbf{\Delta}}=\hat{\mathbf{n}}-\bar{\mathbf{n}}$ onto the PCs as per Equation \eqref{eq:n_in_e_base} and summing over every redshift point and tomographic bin